nubenetes/awesome-kubernetes/docs/cheatsheets.md

 * [github.com: openshift cheat sheet 3](https://github.com/mhausenblas/openshift-cheat-sheet)
 * [monodot.co.uk: openshift cheat sheet 4](https://monodot.co.uk/openshift-cheatsheet/)
 * [openshift.tips](https://openshift.tips/)

+### Debezium Cheat Sheets
+* [developers.redhat.com: Debezium on OpenShift Cheat Sheet](https://developers.redhat.com/cheat-sheets/debezium-openshift-cheat-sheet) Debezium is a distributed open-source platform for change data capture.
+Start it up, point it at your databases, and your apps can start responding to all of the inserts, updates, and deletes that other apps commit to your databases.
+Debezium is durable and fast, so your apps can respond quickly and never miss an event, even when things go wrong.
+This cheat sheet covers how to deploy/create/run/update a Debezium Connector on OpenShift.

 ## Kubernetes Operator Cheat Sheets
 * [developers.redhat.com: Writing a Kubernetes Operator in Java using Quarkus - **Cheat Sheet** 🌟](https://developers.redhat.com/cheat-sheets/writing-kubernetes-operator-java/)